WHAT DOES "PEER-REVIEWED" OR "REFEREED" MEAN?

 Peer review, also known as refereed, is a process in which experts in related fields of study review and evaluate literature before it is published.
-It is largely used with journals to help ensure publish articles represent the best scholarship currently available.
+It is largely used with research journals to help ensure that published articles represent the best scholarship currently available.
 When an article is submitted to a peer-reviewed journal, the editors send it to other scholars in the same field (the author's peers) to get their opinion on the quality of the scholarship, its relevance to the field, its appropriateness for the journal, etc.

-Publications that don't use peer review (Time, Discover, Newsweek, U.S. News) rely on the judgement of the editors whether an article is quality material or not.
+Publications that don't use peer review (Time, Discover, Newsweek, U.S. News) rely on the judgment of the editors whether an article is quality material or not.
 They are not as reliable because these journals do not rely on solid, scientific scholarship.

 HOW DO I KNOW IF A JOURNAL IS PEER-REVIEWED?

 Publishers are usually pretty clear whether a journal is peer-reviewed, so the most efficient way is usually to go directly to the publisher's web site.
 However, this info may be hidden in the scope or the About us page of a journal's web page.
 If you have a print copy of the journal, look at the inside cover where a small blurb will indicate whether it is peer-reviewed.